Skip to main content

 Do you paint or restore heritage porches and trim?

 Yes.
 We repair and rebuild porch carpentry in cedar, prime the end grain, and hand-cut paint against brick, stone, and decorative detail — no tape on heritage millwork.
-The goal is to keep the house’s character, not flatten it.
+The goal is to keep the house’s original character.

 Should I paint my brick, or leave it?